Designers are closing in on a final concept design for Unalaska’s library renovation, and they’re looking to give readers a lot more room to maneuver.

 “I think you have to be very careful and conscious," said Peterson.
 "You don’t want to do something that’s going to directly compete with private industry.”

-Meissner said he’ll finalize the design in early 2018, so the city can start raising capital funding.
+Meissner said he’ll finalize the preliminary designs in early 2018, so the city can start raising capital funding.
 Construction is slated for fiscal year 2020 or 2021.